vjeuel/employee_directory/README.md

 ## Description
 App created with React using class, where in a list of employees the user can search by name and can also sort the table by name, phone number and email.
+The columns contains the employee photo, full name, phone number, email and date of birth.
+This app is useful for companies to sort thru a long list of employees to find a specific person.

 ## **License**<br>
 mit